Aim and Objectives

 - ensuring observance of consumer-related legislation falling within the jurisdiction of the Office for Consumer Affairs.

-The Enforcement Directorate is one of the three Directorates operating within the Office for Consumer Affairs as established by the Malta Competition and Consumer Affairs Authority Act..
-Our aim is to enforce consumer-related laws namely the Consumer Affairs Act, the Trade Descriptions Act and the Doorsteps Act.
+The Enforcement Directorate is one of the three Directorates operating within the Office for Consumer Affairs as established by the Malta Competition and Consumer Affairs Authority Act.
+Our aim is to enforce consumer-related laws namely the Consumer Affairs Act and its subsidiary legislation.

 - the clear display of price lists in bars and kiosks;

-- the protection of consumers when effecting a distance purchase including prior information, written confirmation of the information and the right of cancellation;
+- the protection of consumers when effecting an online or off premises purchase including the clear indication of pre-contractual information and the right of withdrawal;

 - clear and fair adverts that do not contain misleading information.